Skip to content

 How to tip in Malta

-Check the bill for service charge
+Check the bill first instead of assuming service charge is included

 Quick tips

-Other situations
+Other situations (8)

 DeliveryRound up